caitlin-e-wilson/case-law-semantic-beta/README.md

 from Citizens Advice, so that results can be understood by non-lawyers.

 > **This is the BETA prototype**, the second iteration in the project, intended
-> for deployment at **research.caselaw.gov.uk/beta**.
+> for deployment.
 It builds on the earlier
-> ALPHA prototype (deployed at **research.caselaw.gov.uk/alpha**), which used
+> ALPHA prototype (deployed at **(https://research.caselaw.nationalarchives.gov.uk)**), and found on case-law-semantic-alpha repo.
-> Word2Vec embeddings with comparison against the British National Corpus.
-Beta
-> moves to Sentence-BERT (`all-MiniLM-L6-v2`) embeddings, a vector database, and
-> a Citizens Advice concept-tagging layer.
-The two prototypes are maintained as
-> separate repositories with separate deployment targets.

 > **Status:** research prototype.
 Currently uses Pinecone for vector storage;
 > migration to AWS S3 Vectors is in progress (see *Deployment notes* below).